-- How long does vertigo last? – For most people, it’s just a few seconds to a few minutes.
+For most people, it’s just a few seconds to a few minutes.
 If vertigo goes on longer than 20 minutes, you may have a rare vestibular condition called Meniere’s disease (more on that later).
 In very rare cases, a person may deal with perpetual vertigo.

-- Vertigo can happen when you are lying down – Even if you close your eyes and can’t see the room moving, you may still have the feeling that you are moving.
+Even if you close your eyes and can’t see the room moving, you may still have the feeling that you are moving.
 Laying down doesn’t fix the problem, but it can help you to avoid a fall, so it’s a good idea if you can get somewhere safe to sit or lay down during an attack.
 If you wake up with vertigo, it is a good chance that you will be diagnosed with positional vertigo.

-- But more likely it is a migraine – This is a central cause of vertigo because migraines are a neurological condition.
+This is a central cause of vertigo because migraines are a neurological condition.
 About 39 million Americans get migraines, and up to 40% can have vestibular symptoms like vertigo.
 So migraines are to blame for millions of cases of vertigo in the US alone.

 Seeking the Cause of Vertigo

-Of course, if your doctor can’t find what is causing your vertigo, trying to find a way to cope with it can be hit and miss.
+Of course, if your doctor can’t find what is causing your episodes, trying to find a way to cope with it can be hit and miss.
 One underlying factor that is frequently overlooked is an atlas misalignment.
 The atlas is the top bone in the neck.
 How does this bone’s position affect the systems of the body that have to do with balance and spatial orientation?

 - Blood flow – A cervical misalignment can affect blood flow to the head.
 Whether blood flow is being restricted at the brain or the ears, vertigo can be the result.